 Photo of Parade: La Kevrenn Alre, lors du festival interceltique de Lorient 2009 by Jérémy Kergourlay – Own work, CC BY-SA.

 This article was posted on Tuesday, May 4th, 2021 at 6:27 pm and is filed under Celtic, Countries & Cultures, France, Holidays Around the World, Inter-Celtic Festival of Lorient, Mama Lisa.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply